Scarabaeus1031/NEXAH/README.md

 - structured dynamics in chaotic systems
 - trajectories evolving in reduced state spaces
 - regime transitions in system behavior
-- geometry-based interpretations of dynamics
+- geometric interpretations of dynamics

 ---